Solar panels on roof

 • Makes solar accessible for customers with poor credit

-Personal loans are a safe, middle of the road option to finance a solar system.
-If you shop around, you may be able to find a reasonable personal loan rate and some lenders may factor in the purpose of your loan to give you a better deal.
-If you’re a bit of an optimist, the higher interest rate could incentivise you to pay off your loan faster, potentially coming out the other end better off than if you took out a green loan.
+Personal loans are a safe, middle-of-the-road option for solar financing.
+If you shop around, you’re likely to find a reasonable personal loan rate and some lenders may even factor in the purpose of your loan to give you a better deal.
 It’s also easier to receive approval for a personal loan compared to a green loan.

 Pros Cons